 Sylvanus Gregory passed away in 1908.
-Mary Gregory sold the farm to Edwin Goodell, who built much of what we see today.
+Mary Gregory sold the farm in 1910 to Edwin Goodell, who built much of what we see today.
 He converted the house to Dutch Colonial style, and built the Dutch Colonial stone barn and Arts and Crafts creamery buildings.

 Edwin Goodell sells the farm to Louis Wallisch Sr., who was a lawyer in the city of Passaic, New Jersey, and involved in local politics and real estate.
 He had three children: Louis Jr. , John, and Sophie.
 Louis Sr. used the house as a vacation home for his family, but he also kept the dairy running and hired hands to run the farm.

 Louis changed the name of the property from “Camp Wallisch” to “Wallisch Estates” and began selling lots for people to build summer cottages.
 The streets still bear his children’s names: John Sophie, and Louis, as well as Madelyn, the builder’s daughter.
 There was a beach on Belchers Creek which runs behind the property at the end of John Street, as well as a community clubhouse.

 Louis Wallisch Sr. passes, and the family continued to use the property as a second home.

 Louis Jr. and John Wallisch moved into the house permanently after the deaths of their sister Sophie and their mother, Cornelia.
 Both of these men were very active in West Milford’s civic development until their deaths.

 John Wallisch passed away in 1984 and left his share of the property to The Board of Education.
 Louis Jr. passed away in 2001 and left his share to the Library and to the Township.
 The library sold their share to the Township.